surniaulula/wpsso/readme.txt

 = 3.50.0 =

-(2018/01/23) Added an integration module for WP Meta SEO (Pro version).
-Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
-Added a link to the Media Library image editing page for some image related warning notices.
+(2018/01/24) Added an integration module for WP Meta SEO (Pro version).
+Added a check for WP Meta SEO and a warning if its "Social sharing block" option is enabled.
+Added a link to the image editing page in some image related warning notices.

 = 3.49.1 =